expovin/QDC_SecureSourceConnection/README.md

 ## Qlik Settings
 In order to provide a more secure environment it is suggested to remove any shared source connection with hight user provileges

+### Caveats
+This scripts are tested with the following versions:
+  Qlik sense Feb 2020
+  Qlik Catalog Feb 2020